On your driving test, when performing a Basic Right Turn, the examiner will expect you to:

 Look as far into the new road as you can, and ahead, to decide whether or not it is safe to proceed.

 Traffic emerging from the side road should give priority to you.
-If you need to stop for approaching traffic, you must keep to your own side of the road.
-Stop in position so that the front of your car is just before the centre of the road you intend to turn into.
+If you need to stop for approaching traffic, you must keep to your side of the road.
+Stop in position so the front of your car is just before the centre of the road you intend to turn into.
 Do not proceed until you are sure it is safe.
 If unsure, be patient and wait.

 Point of Turn